The Civic, Christchurch: Post 1982

 The Civic has had several owners and different uses.
 In 1984, it was the Civic Regency Restaurant.
-It was renamed the Civic in 1986 and was a bar, and then served as a live music venue, with acts by Salmonella Dub, Shapeshifter, Elemeno P and Anika Moa.
+It was renamed the Civic in 1986 and was a bar, and then served as a live music venue, with acts by Salmonella Dub, The Black Keys, Shapeshifter, Elemeno P and Anika Moa.
 It also hosted nighttime performances of the annual buskers festival.
 The Civic stopped hosting music events in 2009.